 For example, if you’re an adrenaline junkie and love adventure travel, you can specify that on your profile and connect with other travelers that like that same thing!

 Tourlina is an app specifically designed for female travelers, which I absolutely love.
-As a female traveler, it can be extra daunting to interact with people you don’t know.
+As a solo female traveler, it can be extra daunting to interact with people you don’t know.
 Making connections girl-to-girl at first might make you more comfortable!
 (I know it does for me!)

 You can “create a trip” and see who may be in the same place as you to connect with them!
 If you’re a female solo traveler, this app is perfect for you.